 WAs support courses in the college’s general curriculum and in a wide variety of disciplines.
 In each of these courses, the WA meets with every student at least four times per semester, holding conferences approximately thirty minutes in length.
 WAs may also provide faculty with valuable feedback on assignment design, student progress, and evaluation of written work.

 Each semester, the program employs 50-60 WAs, who work with approximately 750 students and 50 faculty members from all divisions, including engineering.
-More than half of the WAs support the First-Year Seminar (FYS) and Values in Science/Technology (VaST) programs, which are part of the Common Course of Study.

 The WAs also run a drop-in service for students in courses not affiliated with the program.